Staff & Board

 The Bespoke Artists Program supports independent, early-mid career artists and arts workers with a focus on career sustainability.
 Across this annual program, participants will receive professional development in three key areas; business, career and artistic leadership.

-Zela is a Melbourne-based percussionist whose practice focuses on contemporary, improvised and experimental music.
-Zela is passionate about discovering new ways in which experimental percussion can reach diverse audiences beyond the New Music community, and is currently developing a solo work for her Artist Residency at the Australian Tapestry Workshop that explores the processes of tapestry weaving.
+Zela is a Melbourne-based percussionist whose practice focuses on contemporary, classical and experimental music.
+She is passionate about discovering new ways in which traditional and experimental percussion can reach diverse audiences beyond the Classical and New Music communities, and has appeared in collaborative projects with groups such as punk outfit HEXDEBT, and electronic dance musicians Sleep D. In 2019, Zela was an Artist in Residence at the Australian Tapestry Workshop, where she composed short pieces that combined tapestry materials with percussion instruments, and created a system to transcribe rhythms from images, based on the process of preparing a tapestry.

-Zela is a graduate of the University of Melbourne, Melbourne Conservatorium of Music, completing a Bachelor of Music with honours in 2016 under the tuition of Peter Neville and Leah Scholes, and attended the Australian National Academy of Music in 2017.
+Zela is an enthusiastic contributor to Melbourne’s music scene, regularly appearing with ensembles such as Speak Percussion and Ad Lib Collective, and is the core percussionist for Forest Collective.
+She has performed in major festivals including Melbourne Festival, Midsumma Festival and Melbourne Music Week, where she performed a number of solo sets presented by Play On Music in 2017.
+She is a graduate of the University of Melbourne, Melbourne Conservatorium of Music, completing a Bachelor of Music with honours in 2016 under the tuition of Peter Neville and Leah Scholes, and attended the Australian National Academy of Music in 2017.

 Hamish is a percussionist passionate about repertoire traversing a range of acoustic and electronic mediums.